Harry Potter and the Cursed Child: Broadway (2018–present)

-Melbourne (2019–present)
+Melbourne (2019–2023)

 On 24 October 2017, it was announced that Harry Potter and the Cursed Child would make its Australian premiere at the Princess Theatre in Melbourne.
 In anticipation of the play, the Princess Theatre underwent an estimated $6.5 million renovation to create a more immersive "magical" and theatrical experience for the audience.
 Presale tickets were released on 2 August 2018, selling more than 200,000 tickets in just four days, before the public sale tickets were released.

 On 2 September 2018, the cast was announced.
 It starred Gareth Reeves as Harry Potter, Paula Arundell as Hermione Granger, Gyton Grantley as Ron Weasley, Lucy Goleby as Ginny Potter, Eva Rees as Albus Potter, Tom Wren as Draco Malfoy, and William McKenna as Scorpius Malfoy.

 Performances began on 18 January 2019, ahead of an official opening night on 23 February 2019.
 However, on 16 March 2020, performances were suspended due to the COVID-19 pandemic.
 Performances resumed on 25 February 2021.
 Most of the original principal cast members returned, with Ben Walter joining the show as Albus Potter and Aisha Aidara joining as Rose Granger-Weasley.

 On 27 March 2022, the final performance of the original two-part play was performed in Melbourne.
 Following a brief hiatus, the play reopened on 4 May 2022, as the newly staged one-part version.
 The lone notable cast change was Lachlan Woods joining the cast as Draco Malfoy.

-The Melbourne production will close on 9 July 2023, after approximately 1,300 performances.
-It had a record-breaking run, with it being the longest running stage play in Australia and the most tickets sold for any stage play in Australia.
+The Melbourne production closed on 9 July 2023, after approximately 1,300 performances.
+It set records as Australia's longest-running stage play and the best-selling, with over one million tickets sold.